ryandeussing/jimhopper/_the-brain/cycles.md

 Seeking the true good of self-knowledge can help us to mindfully and compassionately acknowledge such normal human short-comings, to gain more freedom from them, and to focus our seeking on true goods and genuine happiness.

-In short, there are many contemplative practices – especially but not only those for cultivating love, kindness and compassion – that can bring healing from suffering, and much more, *by harnessing the brains’ seeking circuitry to the pursuit of true goods and genuine happiness*.
+In short, there are many contemplative practices – especially but not only those for cultivating kindness, compassion and love – that can bring healing from suffering, and much more, *by harnessing the brains’ seeking circuitry to the pursuit of true goods and genuine happiness*.

 ## Summary and Conclusions